hdbham/BrighterAdoptions/src/_posts/NurturingAcademicSuccess.md

 ---
+layout: blog.njk
+imageAlt: father reading reading with child
+date: '2023-12-29T00:00:00-07:00'
-title: " Nurturing Academic Success: Supporting Your Adopted Child's Journey to Good Grades"
+title: ' Nurturing Academic Success: Supporting Your Adopted Child''s Journey to Good Grades'
-image: /assets/images/pic04.jpg
+excerpt: >-
-excerpt: "As parents, fostering an environment that supports your child's academic success is a universal goal.
+  As parents, fostering an environment that supports your child's academic success is a universal goal.
 For adopted children, this journey might require additional support, understanding, and tailored approaches to help them excel in their studies.
-Here's a guide on how to assist your adopted child in achieving good grades:"
+Here's a guide on how to assist your adopted child in achieving good grades:
-layout: blog.njk
+thumbnail: /assets/images/pic04.jpg
+author: Hunter
+tags:
+  - parenting
+  - adoptive parents
+  - parents
+  - ''
 ---
 **Dear Reader,**